Crunch Fitness: Ownership

-Bally Total Fitness acquired Crunch in 2001 for $90 million in cash and stock, holding the brand for four years.
+Bally Total Fitness acquired Crunch in 2001 for $90 million in cash and company shares, holding the brand for four years.
 In 2005 Angelo, Gordon & Co., a private equity firm, purchased Crunch from Ballys for $45 million, and in 2009 added New Evolution Fitness Company ("NEFC"/New Evolution Ventures), a company founded by Mark Mastrov (founder of 24 hour fitness) and fitness Veteran Jim Rowley, as an equity and operating partner.

 On July 1, 2019, it was announced that private-equity firm TPG was acquiring Crunch Fitness through its growth-equity unit.

-Of Crunch Fitness’ 405 clubs in the United States and five other countries, 92% are franchises.
+Of Crunch Fitness' 405 clubs in the United States and five other countries, 92% are franchises.
 Crunch will assist franchisee owners in finding a site, financing, club design, and construction, public relations and marketing, operations, infrastructure, and training.

-Crunch is led by Worldwide CEO Jim Rowley and Ben Midgley is CEO of Crunch Franchise.
+Crunch is led by Worldwide CEO Jim Rowley and President Chequan Lewis.

 Partnerships

 On August 25, 2021, Pegula Sports & Entertainment announced a multi-year extension with Crunch Fitness as an Official Partner of the Buffalo Bills.

 Also in 2021, Crunch partnered with Olivia Newton-John to raise money for Cancer treatment research.
 During this partnership, Crunch set a Guinness World Record for the most people simultaneously performing lying lateral leg raises.